Marshall, Texas: Municipal services

 Management of the city and coordination of city services are provided by:

 State government

-Marshall is represented in the Texas Senate by Republican Bryan Hughes, District 1, and in the Texas House of Representatives by Republican Chris Paddie, District 9.
+Marshall is represented in the Texas Senate by Republican Bryan Hughes, District 1, and in the Texas House of Representatives by Republican Jay Dean, District 9.

 The Texas Department of Criminal Justice operates the Marshall District Parole Office in Marshall.

 Federal government

-At the federal level, the two current United States senators from Texas are Republicans John Cornyn and Ted Cruz.
-Marshall is located in Texas's 1st congressional district currently represented by Republican Louie Gohmert.
+Texas's United States senators are Republicans John Cornyn and Ted Cruz.
+Marshall is in Texas's 1st congressional district, represented by Republican Nathaniel Moran.

 The United States Postal Service operates the Marshall Post Office.

 Much of the U.S.'s patent litigation is handled in or around Marshall, Texas.

 Education

-Secondary and primary education in the city is almost entirely conducted by the Marshall Independent School District, with approximately 6,000 students at eight campuses.
+Marshall Independent School District is the sole school district covering the city limits, with approximately 6,000 students at eight campuses.

 Trinity Episcopal School serves students from preschool through eighth grade at two campuses.